Adapting to Screen Time Laws in Schools

 | Signed into Law | |||||

 | Alabama | HB 78 | Early childhood | Requires state agencies to develop screen time standards for early childhood settings.
 Bans screen time for children under 2.
-Teacher training required. | Signed 3/4/26 | 2027-28 SY |
+Teacher training required. | Signed 3/4/26 | Jan.
+1, 2027 |

-| Utah | HB 273 | Model policy | State Board develops model policies by Dec.
+| Utah | HB 273 | Model policy | Prohibits screen time K-3 except computer science and assessment prep.
+Grades 4-6 must balance digital with traditional instruction.
+State Board develops model policies by Dec.
 2026.
-Prohibits screen time K-3 except computer science and assessment prep.
-Grades 4-6 must balance digital with traditional instruction. | Signed 3/18/26 | Policies due 12/1/26 |
+Also governs student AI use. | Signed 3/18/26 | July 1, 2026; policies due 12/1/26 |

 | Virginia | SB 568 | Model policy | VDOE develops model policies to limit instructional screen time by grade level.
 Also directs schools to teach students about addictive potential of devices. | Signed 4/7/26 | TBD by VDOE |

-| Tennessee | HB 2393 / SB 2310 | Model policy | Amended from original device ban.
+| Tennessee | SB 2310 / HB 2393 | Model policy | Amended from original device ban.
 Districts adopt policies minimizing screen time, prioritizing teacher-led instruction.
 Bans K-5 social media on school internet.
-Exempts intervention, remediation, and students with disabilities. | Passed 4/2/26; awaiting Gov. | July 1, 2026 |
+Exempts intervention, remediation, and students with disabilities. | Signed (Pub.
+Ch.
+808) | July 1, 2026 |

-| Kentucky | SB 318 | Time cap | 45-min daily cap on digital instruction in K-5. | In committee | TBD |
+| Kentucky | SB 318 | Time cap | Would have set a 45-minute daily cap on digital instruction in K-5.
+Introduced late in session; referred to Committee on Committees with no further action. | Did not advance | N/A |

-| West Virginia | HB 4945 | Device ban | Prohibits electronic devices for learning and testing in K-3 classrooms.
-Calculators exempted. | In committee | TBD |
+| West Virginia | HB 4945 | Device ban | Would have prohibited electronic devices for learning and testing in K-3.
+Referred to House Education; no further action. | Did not advance | N/A |

 | Rhode Island | Multiple bills | Software vetting | Would establish state-level vetting process for edtech products used in schools. | In committee | TBD |

-| Minnesota | Multiple bills | Device ban | Considering prohibiting devices in at least part of elementary school.
+| Minnesota | Multiple bills | Device ban | Proposed prohibiting devices in at least part of elementary school.
 Details vary by proposal. | In committee | TBD |

 The Real Challenge: Digital Assessments and Screen Time Policy